grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

 ### Example: Add a regular link with query string parameters from the context

-In the example below we are adding an extension link to the Grafana dashboard panel menu.
-When the user click the menu item "Go to basic app" he/she will be navigated to `/a/myorg-basic-app/one?panelId=12345&timeZone=utc`.
+In the following example, we add an extension link to the Grafana dashboard panel menu.
+When the user clicks "Go to basic app," they are sent to `/a/myorg-basic-app/one?panelId=12345&timeZone=utc`.

 ```typescript
 new AppPlugin().configureExtensionLink({